 At The Raleigh House, we believe you need a combination of evidence-based treatments and experiential therapies to help heal the mind, body and spirit from addiction.
 If you have one without the other, you’re missing a significant part of treatment that’s crucial to long-term recovery.

 Rock climbing is a rewarding activity that offers countless benefits to those in addiction treatment.
-These benefits include:
+Some of these benefits include:

 Addiction has harmed your body and diminished your physical strength.
 Similar to lifting weights or running, rock climbing can make you stronger and improve your overall physical health.